Cozary/Nameless-Trinkets/docs/trinkets/creeper_sense.md

 ## How it works:
 The **Creeper Sense** trinket grants the following effect:

--It triggers an explosion when the player crouches.
+- It triggers an explosion when the player crouches.

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.